pauldijou/redux-act/README.md

 - **Can you show how different it is from writing classic Redux?** Sure, you can check both commits to update [counter example](https://github.com/pauldijou/redux-act/commit/9e020137fb1b3e1e37d37c434032bec3c4e0873a) and [todomvc example](https://github.com/pauldijou/redux-act/commit/66a07913fdb36c9206e9bcbd5fa5577d1e6eceb7).
 You can also run both examples with `npm install && npm start` inside each folder.

 - **Why having two syntax to create reducers?** The one with only a map of `action => reduce function` doesn't allow much.
 This is why the other one is here, in case you would need a small state inside the reducer, having something similar as an actor, or whatever you feel like.
+Also, one of the syntax is ES6 only.

 - **Inside a reducer, why is it `(state, payload)=> newState` rather than `(state, action)=> newState`?** You can find more info about that on the `createReducer` API below, but basically, that's because an action is composed of metadata handled by the lib and your payload.
 Since you only care about that part, better to have it directly.
 You can switch back to the full action if necessary of course.